Geontech/fins/docs/parameters.md

 | value       | string, bool, int, int[] | YES      | The value of the parameter. |
 | description | string                   | NO       | The description of the parameter. |

-Once defined, parameters may be used in place of literal values in two locations in the FINS JSON schema: [properties](properties.md) and [ports](ports.md).
+Once defined, parameters may be used in place of literal values in two locations in the FINS Node JSON schema: [properties](properties.md) and [ports](ports.md).
 Where the `params['name']` is used for "Type" in these documentation pages is where a parameter can be used to set the value of a field.
 Parameters may also be linked to sub-ip to propagate the customization down the hierarchy.
 See the [Sub IP](sub-ip.md) documentation for more details on how this process works.

+Other than the parameters that are defined within the JSON Schema, there is an additional special parameter defined in all code generated outputs called `FINS_BACKEND`.
+This parameter contains a string with the backend name used when the FINS code generation was executed.
+This special parameter is useful for knowing which vendor's tools will be used to build and simulate the design.

 ## Code Generation